lightpack/docs/jobs.md

 ## Processing Jobs

-Once you have dispatched your jobm its time to run them.
+Once you have dispatched your job its time to run them.
 Fire this command from the terminal in your project root:

 ```terminal
 php lucy process:jobs